Thomas Donohoe: Bangu Statue

 A statue, over four metres high, of Thomas Donohoe has been constructed by Clécio Regis, sculptor, set designer and businessman.
 He also financed the project.
 The sculpture was designed by Benevenuto Rovere Neto, the president of the Literary Guild José Mauro de Vasconelos, a museum in Bangu.
 The raised finger shows that Donohoe is the first to bring football to Brazil.

 The statue is in the car park of a Bangu shopping centre.
 The buildings of the textile factory where Donohoe worked are part of the centre.
 The complex is bordered by Rua Fonseca (the Donohoes lived in this street) to the east and Rua Dos Acudes to the west.

 The statue was unveiled on 5/Jun/2014.
 The first game of that year's World Cup, held in Brazil, took place one week later.

+Busby Monument

+A sculpture in Donohoe's hometown of Busby, East Renfrewshire, was commissioned by the local council and officially unveiled in June 2022.
+The monument was designed and created by Kate Robinson whose previous works include the Brother Walfrid sculpture at Celtic Park.
+The bust is located in the car park at Mary Young Place and is made of carbon fibre on a blick plinth with dimensions 1600 x 700 x 700 mm.
+The reverse of the bust features the Brazilian flag together with a representation of the mountains of Ben Lomond (Scotland) and Sugarloaf (Brazil).

 Patrick Donohoe

 Patrick Donohoe (1894-1948), Thomas’ son, was the first star player of Bangu football club.
 It was said that fans used to turn up to watch him train.

 He played for the club between 1913 and 1922.

 In a 1955 newspaper article, Jose Trocolli, the secretary of the F.M.F., says that Patrick was an early proponent of the bicycle kick, employing it before Leonidas Da Silva.

 He was born in Busby, East Renfrewshire and died in Rio de Janeiro.